SumeetChougule/nano-gpt/README.md

 - `Block`: A single block of the Transformer consisting of multi-head attention and feed-forward layers.
 - `Transformer`: The full decoder-only Transformer model.

-### Training Script

-The training script `train.py` handles the data loading, model training loop, and saving the trained model.

-### Inference Script

-The inference script `generate.py` uses the trained model to generate text based on a given prompt.

 ## Contributing